 – Wikimedia Commons

 “With the news of these pending acquisitions, the level of data center M&A activity is pushing towards new heights.
-As at mid-November, the total number of deals closed so far this year has already far surpassed the record number closed last year,” Synergy Research said in the wake of the CoreSite/CyrusOne deals.
+As at mid-November, the total number of deals closed so far this year has already far surpassed the record number closed last year,” Synergy Research said in the wake of the CoreSite/CyrusOne deals in 2021.

 “Hyperscale operators continue to aggressively expand their operations, while both enterprise and consumer-oriented cloud markets keep on growing rapidly.
 This is driving an ever-increasing need for data center capacity,” said John Dinsdale, a chief analyst at Synergy Research Group.
 “The level of data center investment required is too much for even the biggest data center operators, causing an influx of new money from external investors.
 In quick succession ownership of four of the top six US data center operators has changed hands, while the two biggest names in the industry – Equinix and Digital Realty – are increasingly turning to joint ventures to help fund their growth.
 Over the last 18 months there has been a very notable shift in buyers with private equity investors becoming a lot more active than data center operators.”

-Below is a list of the biggest data center acquisitions.
-Note, this list doesn’t include SPAC mergers, which blur the lines between IPOs and M&A.
+Below is a list of the biggest data center acquisitions first published in late 2021 and periodically updated.
+Note, this list doesn’t include SPAC mergers, which blur the lines between IPOs and M&A. Values are reflective of when they were announced and not adjusted for inflation.

-KKR and Global Infrastructure Partners’ $15 billion deal to buy CyrusOne ranks as the largest ever M&A deal in the sector.
+KKR and Global Infrastructure Partners’ 2021 $15 billion deal to buy CyrusOne ranked as the largest-ever M&A deal in the sector for several years.

 In January 2020, CyrusOne announced that it would lay off 12 percent of its staff, among them European head Tesh Durvasula.
 The next month, CyrusOne CEO Gary Wojtaszek suddenly stepped down - with Durvasula returning as interim CEO until Bruce Duncan took over in June 2020.
 This July, the company board "separated" with Duncan after just a year, with company cofounder David Ferdman taking over as interim CEO.

 The acquisition closed in the second quarter of 2022.
-KKR’s investment was made primarily from its global infrastructure and real estate equity strategies, and GIP’s investment made from its global infrastructure funds.
+KKR’s investment was made primarily from its global infrastructure and real estate equity strategies, with GIP’s investment made from its global infrastructure funds.

-Both Global Switch and Switch Inc. were rumoured to be up for sale in 2022, but Las Vegas-based Switch Inc. is the only one to make a sale so far this year.
+Both Global Switch and Switch Inc. were rumored to be up for sale in 2022, but Las Vegas-based Switch Inc. was the only one to make a sale.

 DigitalBridge Group and an affiliate of global infrastructure investor IFM Investors agreed to take Rob Roy's company private for $11 billion in May 2022.
 DigitalBridge beat out a number of competitors for Switch, including Brookfield Asset Management.